ffangsong/Sentence_Embedding_for_Ranking/README.md

 cd Sentence_Embedding_for_Ranking
 ```

-and make sure you have your dataset in the
-Create the environment file from the the provided environment.yaml file
+Create the environment file from the the provided requirement.txt file

     conda create python=3.6
     pip install -r requirement.txt

+Make sure you have dataset in the ```data``` folder(you can specify the path in the bash script later)
 ## Repository Structure